Cat-Lady/EliteX52Pro/README.md

 Telemetry/Dashboard/Flags/LandingGearDown 1 "./enabling/landing.sh"
 Telemetry/Dashboard/Flags/LandingGearDown 0 "./disabling/landing-off.sh"
 ```

+The default.config and silent-running.config are populated with entries for using scripts from /enabling and /disabling directories.
+Default color schemes are in the /base directory.
+One can use them as-is for pretty complete set, edit them, or to use as examples for creating completely new ones.

 ## Stopping
 If launching headless, use an external script to kill, for example: